 How CBD works in the body

 THC binds to the CB1 and CB2 receptors in your body giving you that euphoric high, whereas CBD doesn't bind to those receptors but rather works in an indirect way, which is why it's non-intoxicating.
 THC mimics the endocannabinoids in your body (endocannabinoids are produced by your body, phytocannabinoids come from the plant) and CBD blocks them, making CBD good for reducing the side effects of THC.
 CBD does bind to various other receptors in the brain that include regulation of pain, and a specific serotonin receptor, giving it promise for treating depression, anxiety and addiction.

 CBD won't give you any high feeling, when you take CBD you likely won't feel anything.
 However if you're very tense or anxious, you'll notice you'll feel a bit calmer and more relaxed.
-CBD is safe to take daily and you won't build up a tolerance, early research is suggesting that the opposite is true, you'll need less CBD over time rather than more.
+CBD is safe to take daily and you won't build up a tolerance, early research is suggesting that the opposite is true, you may need less CBD over time rather than more.

 How CBD is extracted